Sreenidhi17/deno-and-typescript/README.md

 ### Commands required to perform the skill
 #### Before running the deno typescript we need to know basic commands.
-- deno --help : provides all the available connands in deno
+- deno --help : provides all the available commands in deno
 - deno run : run a program given a filename or url to the module
 - deno install : install script as an executable
 - deno cache : cache the dependencies